xinutec/xinutec.github.io/content/irc/index.md

 - our servers do not log any user messages
 - we do not provide logger bots or host channel logs

-We also do not endorse other people doing so.
-We do provide a publicly accessible [quotes](http://quotes.xinutec.net) database, but a quote may only be added with consent of all people involved.

 SSL
 ---